 - Common planning time enhances achieving desired outcomes.

-STEP 7: Prepare curriculum handbook and create registration materials.
+STEP 7: Prepare curriculum information and course selection process.

 - Determine required and elective courses.